rodekruis/caladrius/NOTES.md

   - manual work to label all data
    - hurricane irma, maria
  - existing methods
-  - existing method works very well on current dataset
+  - existing method works well on current dataset
   - doesn't generalize well
   - dan can point to the solution
-   - ping him on slack
-  -